patrickbucher/elixir-basics/README.md

 ## Matching Functions

-When multiple functions with the same name are available, the arguments are matched against the parameter patterns defined by the functions (`area.ex`):
+When multiple functions with the same name are available, the arguments are matched against the parameter patterns defined by the functions (`examples/area.ex`):

 ```elixir
 defmodule Area do